 Preschool is a time for school-readiness, where students are beginning to lay the building blocks for future literacy and success in school.
-According to the most recent American Community Survey (ACS), Rockcastle County falls behind in the preschool enrollment rate of the state of Kentucky, as well as the nation.
+According to the most recent American Community Survey (2020), that evaluated the measure Rockcastle County falls behind in the preschool enrollment rate of the state of Kentucky, as well as the nation.